 What if I see a harbor seal with a tag on its head?
 This seal is part of our pup tagging project, which aims to track the movement and survival of young seals.
 Please call in and tell us the tag number, and when and where you saw the animal.

 What about strandings outside of San Juan County?
-Our response area is limited to San Juan County.
-If you have a stranding to report outside the county, or you are not sure which county you are in, call the NOAA hotline (1-866-767-6114) and you will be directed to the appropriate network.
+Our response area is limited to San Juan County, WA.
+If you have a stranding to report outside the county, or you are not sure which county you are in, call the NOAA West Coast stranded marine mammal hotline (1-866-767-6114) and you will be directed to the appropriate network.

 All marine mammals are covered by the Marine Mammal Protection Act, which Congress passed in 1972 in order to “maintain the health and stability of the marine ecosystem.”
 The act acknowledges the vulnerability of marine mammals to human disturbance and makes it illegal to hunt, harass, capture, or kill any marine mammal.
 In addition, some marine mammals are covered by the Endangered Species Act of 1973.
 For more information, see these NOAA fact sheets on the MMPA and ESA.

-According to these laws, all humans should stay at least 100 yards away from seals and sea lions.
-This includes how close dogs and boats should approach.
+According to these laws, all humans should stay at least 100 yards away from marine mammals on land or in the water.
+This includes how close dogs on a beach and boats on the water may approach any seal, sea lion, whale, or dolphin.
 Keep pets on a leash.
 Animals can become stressed and disrupted with the approach of humans.
 Plus, they have large teeth and can bite!
 If the animal starts to stare at you, fidget, or flee, you are too close.

 It is also illegal to feed marine mammals.
-It can reduce their natural wariness of humans, increasing their risk of being injured by boats or entangled in fishing gear.
+Feeding wild animals reduces their natural wariness of humans and ability to effectively forage on their own, increasing their risk of being injured by boats or entangled in fishing gear.
 To find out more about how feeding harms them, see this NOAA factsheet.

 Harbor seals are particularly vulnerable to human disturbances during the pupping season (June-September in the San Juan Islands).
 Mother seals are sometimes separated from their pups by disturbances, and they will not return if people or dogs are nearby.
+Pups need to rest on the beach to stay warm and dry while their mother forages.
 Since the pups depend on milk for their first month, prolonged separations can be fatal.
 In addition, groups of harbor seals will sometimes “flush” into the water when disturbed by humans.
 Pups can be crushed or separated from their mother in the process.
-Please don’t be the cause of a separation: Keep your distance.
+Please don’t be the cause of a separation.
+Keep your distance.

 How many pups survive to adulthood?
 Likely less than half that are born.
 The Salish Sea has a healthy and stable harbor seal population, as high as the environment can naturally sustain.
 This means that each year many pups will not make it.
 The SJCMMSN follows a “let nature take its course” philosophy and will usually only consider rehabilitating a pup if it has been harmed by human interaction.
 Please help us respect nature’s role in mortality.